Nouran-11/gradle-performance-suite/README.md

-# gradle-performance-suite
-Performance profiling suite for Gradle builds using Gradle Profiler
 # Gradle Performance Profiling Suite

 A lightweight suite for benchmarking Gradle build performance, especially around Configuration Cache and configuration time.
 This suite is part of my application for the **Google Summer of Code (GSoC) 2025** project focused on **Improving Configuration Cache** in Gradle.